Fact Check: Claims From Biden's Joint Address to Congress

 All but one Democrat supported the legislation.

-Some Republicans have touted programs created by the coronavirus bill despite voting against it.
+Some Republicans have boasted to their constituents about programs created by the coronavirus bill despite voting against it.

-Biden championed aid during what Obama called “a humanitarian crisis” of Central American children at the border in 2014 and assistance fell under Trump.
-Biden has proposed $861 million in Central American aid next year as a first installment on a $4 billion plan, compared with annual outlays of between $506 million and $750 million over the previous six years.

 BIDEN, arguing that Congress should authorize Medicare to negotiate prescription drug prices.
 “And by the way, that won’t just help people on Medicare — it will lower prescription drug costs for everyone.”